nsonalkar/Tumor_Classification_Segmentation/README.md

 Data and weights:
 https://drive.google.com/drive/folders/1yOxAnx9e5_VJPMZ5kLCh-vEej8pF9Z-h?usp=sharing

+## Motivation
+With all you can do with ML and DL techniques, being able to add value in the healthcare space is important.
+Being able to automatically find tumors in a brain scan would be able to reduce the time doctors take to diagnose their patients.
+So this is what I set out to do with this project.

 ## Packages
 ![Data in Google Drive](https://github.com/nsonalkar/Tumor_Classification_Segmentation/blob/main/Screen%20Shot%202021-01-29%20at%204.25.12%20PM.png)
 Note: Make sure tensorflow version is 2.4.1

-* Download datasets from shared google drive
+* Download datasets and weights from shared google drive
 * Make sure all files are in repository directory
 * To start web app enter `streamlit run app.py` in command line